keystonejs/keystone/docs/guides/custom-mutations.md

 # Custom mutations

-Out of the box KeystoneJS provides predictable CRUD (Create, Read, Update and Delete) operations for [Lists](/docs/guides/schema.md#lists).
+Out of the box Keystone provides predictable CRUD (Create, Read, Update and Delete) operations for [Lists](/docs/guides/schema.md#lists).
 The generated GraphQL queries and mutations are the primary method for updating data in a List.

 ## Introduction